Suraj151/esp8266-framework/README.md

   HttpServerInterfaceImpl     listener switches to the TLS server instance; each accepted
-        │                     client still looks like an ordinary client to the parser ▼ port TLS backend            BearSSL on esp8266, mbedTLS on esp32 — loads PEM from the filesystem at the configured paths
+        │                     client still looks like an ordinary client to the parser ▼ port TLS backend            whichever the port supplies — loads PEM from the filesystem at the configured paths
 ```